NAVERTICA/SPTools/README.md

     </tr>
     <tr>
 		<td>Deployment</td>
-		<td>Have changes deployed instantly after saving script</td>
+		<td>Changes effective immediately after saving script</td>
 		<td>Use command line/PowerShell scripts, reset farm after even the tiniest change</td>
     </tr>
 	<tr>
 		<td>Configuration</td>
-		<td>Based on JSON, centralized in a list, UI dynamically built using JSON schema and allowing dynamic selection of lists, fields etc.</td>
+		<td>Based on strongly typed classes serialized to JSON, centralized in a list, UI dynamically built using JSON schema and allowing dynamic selection of lists, fields etc.</td>
 		<td>Saved in property bags, lists, databases - depending on the developer.
 User interface, if any, also depends on developer.</td>
     </tr>
 	<tr>
 		<td>Activation</td>
-		<td>Everything is activated by adding a configuration entry in our SiteConfig list, and will be immediately active for given URLs, content types, list types, etc. Moreover,
+		<td>Everything is activated by adding a configuration entry in our SiteConfig list, and will be immediately active for given URLs, content types, list types, etc.
+		Several locations and extensions/plugins can be serviced by a single config entry.
+Templates and linking to templates upcoming.
-		configurations can be active only for certain people (developers, testers)</td>
+		Moreover, configurations can be active only for certain people (developers, testers)</td>
 		<td>Depends on the type of addon - some things can be deployed with XML on feature activation, some have to be manually added using lots of different screens, there's no one single place to look
 		to oversee it all</td>
     </tr>